 Or whatever combination of communication methods you’re all comfortable and happy with

 If you’re not comfortable having direct contact with your child’s family, that’s ok, too!
 American Adoptions can medicate communication between the two parties for up to 18 years after adoption.
 Everyone’s post-adoption relationship will be unique; some birth parents prefer a very open relationship with their child and their parents, while others prefer less frequent contact or a more closed adoption.

 All decisions in placing a baby for adoption in Kentucky are yours, including how much or how little post-adoption communication you’re comfortable with.

-To learn more about giving baby up for adoption in KY, call 1-800-ADOPTION to talk to an adoption specialist now for free adoption information with no obligation.
+To learn more about giving a baby up for adoption in KY, call 1-800-ADOPTION to talk to an adoption specialist now for free adoption information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.